 Friendly Neighborhood Spider-Man!

 For all those who love to read the rubbish I post here, you might remember this article: "5 Random Atari ST Games".
-I really enjoyed doing that and was mightily impressed with Spiderman because I loved the saboteur element as I sneakily explored each location.
+I enjoyed doing that and was mightily impressed with Spiderman because I loved the saboteur element as I sneakily explored each location.
 That concept transformed what I expected to be a tacky platformer into something quite different.
 So, you've guessed it, I figured it was time that I tried this "platformer" again and hopefully dig a little deeper into it.

 Before the game starts, we are treated to a fantastic comic strip representation of the realistic storyline...